 Doing it yourself has the obvious plus of being free.
-Buying a will-writing program has a cost, and hiring a lawyer is the most expensive option.
-Regardless of which method you choose, you and two witnesses typically must sign the will.
+Buying a will-writing program online has a cost, and hiring a lawyer is the most expensive option.
+Regardless of which method you choose, you and two witnesses typically must sign the document.
 No states requires notarization, though that may expedite the probate process.

-What a Will Cannot Do
+What Can’t a Will Be Used for?

 - Leave property in a living trust.